UPDATE: The New York Giants suspended star receiver Plaxico Burress this morning.

 Pierce, meanwhile, was active Sunday.
 He was questioned by league personnel at the Giants’ team hotel Saturday, Reese said, although the GM wasn’t sure whether Pierce talked to police.

-Reese and Mara said they hadn’t spoken to Burress, who hurt his hamstring two weeks ago and was going to miss the game against the Redskins because of that injury.
+Reese and Mara said they hadn’t spoken to Burress, who hurt his hamstring two weeks ago and was going to miss the game against the Washington Football Team because of that injury.

 “I reached out to him,” Reese said.
 “I did not get a return phone call.”